kisborg/rt-secure-data-frontend/README.md

 - Install dependencies with 'npm install'

-- Set the REACT_APP_SOCKET_URL env var to the Websocket server URL Repository for the backend server: https://github.com/kisborg/rt-secure-data-backend
+- Set the REACT_APP_SOCKET_URL env var to the Websocket server URL.
+  Repository for the backend server: https://github.com/kisborg/rt-secure-data-backend

 - Start the app with 'npm start'